MysteryPancake/Houdini-OpenCL/README.md

 <img src="./images/out_of_range.png">

-Never process data outside the workgroup size, because this causes memory leaks and crashes.
+Make sure never to process data out of bounds.
+This causes memory leaks and crashes.

 You can skip extra workitems with `return`.
 This ends the kernel immediately for that workitem.